dsoumay/photon/content/en/docs/administration-guide/managing-network-configuration/configuring-a-secondary-network-interface-using-cloud-network.md

 You can set values for the following keys in the `[Network]` section:

-`Address=`
-Specifies the IP address that the local REST API server listens.
-Default is `127.0.0.1`.

-`Port=`
+`Listen=`

-Specifies the IP port that the local REST API server listens.
-Default is `5209`.
+Specifies the IP address and the port that the local REST API server listens.
+You can specify the IP address and the port in the following format `ip:port`.
+Defaults is `127.0.0.1:5209`.

 `Supplementary=`
 A whitespace-separated list of interfaces matching the device name.
 Specifies the interfaces you want to configure with a default gateway and routing policy rules for each IP address including the primary IP address.
 No default value is set for this key.